Celebrating being Proudly Foxton

 "The image ... will be for when the wall becomes a reality, with each student having their own section with a photo, their names and their graduate year, with a small blurb of their achievements," said Hickey.

-There will eventually be a related website as well which will have a more in-depth write-up about each participating alumnus.
+There will eventually be a related page added to the school website as well, which will have a more in-depth write-up about each participating alumnus.

 Manawatū College has had alumni come and speak at assemblies to share their personal journey and success with the students, and always celebrates and promotes graduations of past pupils from various universities and polytechnics.